 Above: Geosaurus (back) and Dakosaurus (front), two metriorhynchids from Late Jurassic Germany.
-Dakosaurus lost all its armor for the sake of hydrodynamics, and both would’ve given live birth, allowing them to live their entire lives in the ocean.
+Dakosaurus lost all its armor for the sake of hydrodynamics, and both may have given live birth, allowing them to live their entire lives in the ocean.
 Many species of metriorhynchids coexisted in the same waters at that time, and their differing sizes and snout shapes indicate that they niche partitioned (each tackled different prey) in order to avoid competing with one another.

 Above: Stomatosuchus, meaning “mouth croc,” a huge ambush predator with a pelican-like throat pouch.
 Its only fossil was destroyed in the same World War II bombing that claimed the only Spinosaurus specimen known at the time, but since then another stomatosuchid, Laganosuchus (meaning “pancake croc”) was discovered, allowing us to learn more about their strange biology.
 Stomatosuchus may also have been a contender for one of the largest crocodylians, but since the specimen was destroyed we can’t be sure.

 Above: Sarcosuchus, meaning “flesh croc,” an extremely large croc from Early Cretaceous Africa and South America.
-It had a rather cartoony bulla, or bulb on the end of its snout, whose purpose is still unknown.
+It had a rather cartoony bulla, or bulb, on the end of its snout, whose purpose is still unknown.